eduvpn/documentation/README.md

 # Introduction

-**NOTE**
-For the experimental version 3.x switch to the `v3` branch of this repository, it will be updated over the next weeks and become the default after release of 3.x!
-**NOTE**

 This is the eduVPN/Let's Connect! documentation repository.
 This repository targets administrators and developers.
 It contains information on how to deploy the VPN software on a server, but also (technical) details about the